mattermost/mattermost-handbook/operations/research-and-development/product/user-interface-text-guidelines.md

 ### Confirmation messages

-A confirmation message is for asking somebody to confirm whether the immediately preceding command should be proceeded with.
-The user cannot use Mattermost until a confirmation is given or denied.
+A confirmation message requires user input to confirm that they want to proceed with the action.
+Confirmation must be provided (either to continue or cancel) before the user can continue to use Mattermost.

 - Use complete sentences.
 - Include a question that has a Yes/No answer.